HLT54115 Diploma of Nursing

 - the ability for the applicant to follow simple instructions

-We will advise you by email the time and date of your test once you have attended a compulsory Information session & Group interview.
+We will advise you by email the time and date of your test once you have completed a compulsory expression of interest form located in the last tab at the end of this page.

-There is funding available for eligible students through the State Government which will reduce the cost of the fees.
-This will be discussed in detail at the information sessions.
+There may be funding available for eligible students through the State Government which will reduce the cost of the fees.
+This will be discussed in detail at the group interviews.

 All students accepted into the course will be required to set up a payment plan at the beginning of the course, which will direct debit the associated fees each week/fortnight/month.